 People at risk include those with weakened immune systems, the critically ill, and very sick infants.

 Those with healthy immune systems may still experience some mild side effects, such as gas or an upset stomach, after taking probiotics.

 A person with Crohn’s disease may be taking several different medications to manage their condition, so check with a doctor before taking any new medications or supplements, including probiotics.

 Probiotics may possibly reduce symptoms in people with Crohn’s disease, but there is a lack of research to confirm this.

 Until more research is available, people should speak to a doctor about the risks and benefits of adding a probiotic supplement to their diet.

 A doctor may recommend keeping a food and symptoms diary before and after starting probiotics to determine whether or not they have any beneficial effects.

 Probiotics are available in some pharmacies and health-food stores.
-There is a selection of probiotics available for purchase online.

 What is the healthiest way to eat yogurt?

 Yogurt is a great snack at any time of the day.
 It can be added to salads for dressing, served with fresh fruit, eaten plain, plopped on top of a potato, or added to sauces in pasta dishes and meat.